missing-semester-cn/missing-semester-cn.github.io/command-line.md

 - Better tab completion/selection
 - Path expansion (`cd /u/lo/b` will expand as `/usr/local/bin`)

 Moreover many shells can be improved with **frameworks**, some popular general frameworks like [prezto](https://github.com/sorin-ionescu/prezto) or [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), and smaller ones that focus on specific features like for example [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) or [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search).
 Other shells like [fish](https://fishshell.com/) include a lot of these user-friendly features by default.
-Some of these feaures include:
+Some of these features include:

 - Right prompt
-- Command syntax higlighting
+- Command syntax highlighting
 - History substring search
 - manpage based flag completions
 - Smarter autocompletion